kwynncom/code-fragments/shortwave/README.md

 some promise.
 There is still the issue of aligning the pulses, but this time I'm trying to see an accurate 0.2s pulse rather than several orders of magnitude smaller.

+Attempt 3: My latest data is with a microphone.
+It's possible that the microphone is mono (or broken) and the jack is definitely stereo only, so I may
+"dump" the 2nd channel.

 I demonstrated that I can get true random numbers from an empty (no microphone plugged in) microphone jack: https://github.com/kwynncom/true-random-numbers-from-microphone